reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

   @Field(type = FieldType.Keyword, name = "manufacturer")
   private String manufacturer;
+}
 ```

 The `@Document` annotation specifies the index name.

 The `@Id` annotation makes the annotated field the `_id` of our document, being the unique identifier in this index.
+The `id` field has a constraint of 512 characters.

 The `@Field` annotation configures the type of a field.
 We can also set the name to a different field name.

-Spring will pick up this class and create the index in ElasticSearch based on these annotations.
+Spring will pick up this class and create the index in Elasticsearch based on these annotations.

 ## Indexing and Searching with Spring Data Repository